jrcain-usgs/asc-public-docs/docs/how-to-guides/ISIS Developer Guides/Writing ISIS Tests with CTest and GTest.md

 }
 ```

-can be refactored using a lambdas which captures the size variable:
+can be refactored using a lambda which captures the size variable:

 ```C++
 // callable foo.cpp